About Title IX

 Duty of Employees to Report Discrimination, Discriminatory Harassment, and Retaliation

 Conduct prohibited by this Policy may also be prohibited under the College’s policies prohibiting discrimination, discriminatory harassment, and retaliation.
-Any administrator, department chair, manager or supervisor who has knowledge of or receives a report from a student or other member of the College community regarding discrimination, discriminatory harassment or retaliation is obligated to report the information to the College’s Equal Opportunity Officer, the Director of Human Resources, Ellen Collins, at extension 1531 or the Title IX Coordinator, Director of Diversity, Equity and Inclusion, Gloria Noronha, at extension 2261as soon as the employee becomes aware of it.
+Any administrator, department chair, manager or supervisor who has knowledge of or receives a report from a student or other member of the College community regarding discrimination, discriminatory harassment or retaliation is obligated to report the information to the College’s Equal Opportunity Officer, the Director of Human Resources, Ellen Collins, at extension 1531 or the Title IX Coordinator, Dean of Students, Ann Coyne, at extension 2241 as soon as the employee becomes aware of it.
 Likewise, any member of the campus community is encouraged to report to the Title IX Coordinator any conduct of which they have direct knowledge and which they in good faith believe constitutes discrimination, discriminatory harassment, or retaliation.
 Any member of the College community who has a question about their reporting responsibilities should contact the Title IX Coordinator.

 Duty of Employees to Cooperate